vaibhavsinghal87/js-notes/javascript.md

 - Invoking a function suspends the execution of the current function, passing control and parameters to the new function.
 In addition to the declared parameters, every function receives two additional parameters: *this* and *arguments*.
 The this parameter is very important in object oriented programming, and its value is determined by the invocation pattern.
 There are four patterns of invocation in JavaScript: *the method invocation pattern, the function invocation pattern, the constructor invocation pattern, and the apply invocation pattern*.
 The patterns differ in how the bonus parameter *this* is initialized.

+- If a function is invoked with the *new* prefix, then a new object will be created with a hidden link to the value of the function's prototype member, and this will be bound to that new object.
+The new prefix also changes the behavior of the *return* statement.

+- A function always returns a value.
+If the *return* value is not specified, then *undefined* is returned.
+If the function was invoked with the new prefix and the *return* value is not an object, then *this* (the new object) is returned instead.

 - Because of a design error, *arguments* is not really an array.
 It is an *array-like* object. arguments has a length property, but it lacks all of the array methods.

-- The good news about scope is that inner functions get access to the parameters and variables of the functions they are defined within (with the exception of this and arguments).
+- The good news about scope is that inner functions get access to the parameters and variables of the functions they are defined within (with the exception of *this* and *arguments*).

 - There is a serious hazard with the use of constructor functions.
 If you forget to include the *new* prefix when calling a constructor function, then this will not be bound to a new object.
 Sadly, this will be bound to the global object, so instead of augmenting your new object, you will be clobbering global variables.
 That is really bad.
 There is no compile warning, and there is no runtime warning.

+- We can use *functions* and *closure* to make modules.
+A module is a function or object that presents an interface but that hides its state and implementation.
+By using functions to produce modules, we can almost completely eliminate our use of global variables, thereby mitigating one of JavaScript's worst features.

 - Array *length* can be set explicitly.
 Making the length larger does not allocate more space for the array.
 Making the length smaller will cause all properties with a subscript that is greater than or equal to the new length to be deleted.